cncf/tag-app-delivery/operator-wg/whitepaper/03_Capabilities.md

 - Disconnecting: An operator should stop managing the provisioned resources.

 Both processes should be applied to every resource that the operator directly provisioned.
-An operator should report any failure in the process in a declarative way.
+An operator should report any failure in the process in a declarative way (using the [status field](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#object-spec-and-status) for example).